wxWidgets/Phoenix/docs/sphinx/rest_substitutions/overviews/tipprovider_overview.rst

 object of a class deriving from :class:`~wx.adv.TipProvider`.
 It has to implement one pure virtual function of the base class, `GetTip`.
-In the case of the tip provider created by :func:`wx.CreateFileTipProvider`, the tips are just the lines of the text file.
+In the case of the tip provider created by :func:`wx.adv.CreateFileTipProvider`, the tips are just the lines of the text file.

-If you want to implement your own tip provider (for example, if you wish to hardcode the tips inside your program), you just have to derive another class from :class:`~wx.adv.TipProvider` and pass a pointer to the object of this class to func:`wx.ShowTip` - then you don't need :func:`wx.CreateFileTipProvider` at all.
+If you want to implement your own tip provider (for example, if you wish to hardcode the tips inside your program), you just have to derive another class from :class:`~wx.adv.TipProvider` and pass a pointer to the object of this class to func:`wx.adv.ShowTip` - then you don't need :func:`wx.adv.CreateFileTipProvider` at all.

 You will probably want to save somewhere the index of the tip last shown - so that the program doesn't always show the same tip on